nipreps/mriqc/docs/source/install.rst

 Containerized versions
 ----------------------
-If you have Docker installed, the quickest way to get ``mriqc`` to work is following :ref:`the running with docker guide <docker>`.
+If you have Docker installed, the quickest way to get ``mriqc`` to work is following :ref:`the running with Docker guide <docker>`.

+Docker will not run on most high-performance compute clusters.
+In that case, you should use Apptainer (formerly Singularity). `https://apptainer.org/docs/user/latest/`

 We recommend trying containerized versions first to avoid installation issues.
-MRIQC uses bleeding-edge (oftentimes unreleased) versions of ``nipype`` and ``niworkflows`` and "bare-metal" installations can be hard.
+MRIQC uses bleeding-edge (oftentimes unreleased) versions of ``nipype`` and ``niworkflows`` and "bare-metal" installations can require some debugging.
-Nonetheless, we offer support on our `github repository
+Nonetheless, we offer support on our `Github repository
 <https://github.com/nipreps/mriqc/issues>`_.